AndresParraSilva/NYC-Trip/README.md

     See the Rockefeller Center Christmas Tree and holiday window displays along Fifth Avenue. ✅

     "Best beer in the world" ✅

-    [ ] Walk through the 9/11 Memorial and Museum.       $33
-    [ ] Stroll across the Brooklyn Bridge for sunset views.
-    .

 ## Day 3: 12/09 (Monday)

     Morning:
     THE RIDE (10:30) ✅
-    [ ] Walk the High Line and visit Chelsea Market (shopping).            $30 <- NOT IN PASS

     Almuerzo comida italiana ✅